 In order to be diagnosed with ADHD, the problems must be present in at least two different setting, such as home and school, or for adults, home and work.

 Now that you’ve seen the list of symptoms and understand a little bit more about ADHD, I’m going to present two examples of what ADHD really looks like.
+However, these are only examples–symptoms can differ from person-to-person.
 These examples are based on real children with the diagnosis of ADHD.

 As a toddler, B was very active and easy going.
 He reached all of his developmental milestones on time.
 He loved to play and act silly and genuinely was happy just having fun.